DECENTfoundation/DECENT-Network/README.md

     >>> import_key [name] [private_wif_key]

-Decent daemon
+DCore daemon
 --------------

-The role of the decent daemon is to broadcast transactions, download blocks, and optionally sign them.
+The role of the DCore daemon is to broadcast transactions, download blocks, and optionally sign them.

     $ /usr/local/bin/decentd --rpc-endpoint 127.0.0.1:8090 --enable-stale-production -w '"1.4.0"'

-Testing Decent
+Testing DCore
 --------------

 Seeder plugin is responsible for automatically announce seeder's capablity, downloading content, seeding it and distributing keys.
 In order to enable it follow these steps: